 I forgot to watch the time, but we probably stayed in the area with the whales for around 40 minutes and got to see them first from afar, and then up close.

-After seeing the whales, the next stop on the tour is Bacardi Island, where you can go through all your photos and videos, and have a lunch buffet included.
+After seeing the whales, the next stop on the tour is Bacardi Island, where you can go through all your photos and videos, and have some free time and a lunch buffet included (and a Bacardi Island punch if you feel so inclined).

 This includes fish, chicken, salad, and a variety of garniture like rice with raisins, and macaroni stew.

-The stay here is around two hours, and you can enjoy some chill time on the beach, just hang around the bar, or go shopping for local art or jewelry that is sold in the market areas.
+The stay here is around two hours, and you can enjoy some chill time on the beautiful beaches, just hang around the bar, or go shopping for local art or jewelry that is sold in the market areas.

 There is a bit of sales-pushing, but not very annoying, and only in the market area.